TiFu/algorithm-engineering/README.md

 # Graphs for coloring:
 You can download graphs for coloring from [here](http://algo2.iti.kit.edu/akhremtsev/coloring_graphs/coloring_graphs.tar).
 So far these are the graphs from the DIMACS coloring chalenge.
 You can find descriptions of graphs [here](http://mat.gsia.cmu.edu/COLOR/instances.html).

+# Benchmarking
+Please create your own branch with the name <your_surname>.
+You can write scripts that are executed on the benchmark server in [test.sh](test.sh).
+Every file that is in ```results/``` after your script will be downloadable later - so output your timings there!
+To get your results, click on "Pipelines".
+Once your run finishes, it will say "passed" next to your commit.
+Click on "passed" -> "benchmark".
+Here you can see the output of your script.
+On the right hand side there is a link "Download" where you can download an archive with your files.